New Phone & Voice Mailbox FAQ

 To request that a telephone and/or voice mailbox be installed, moved, changed or disconnected, please complete and submit our Telephone and Network (Internet) Service Request Form.

-What information do I need to provide IT Services to get my phone moved from one location
+What information do I need to provide Information Technology to get my phone moved

 The information required to create your service request would include, but not be limited to the following: requestor’s name and contact information, user name, Employee ID# and department ID#, location of existing telephone service, new location for existing service, and need for new cable if necessary.